cosmos/ibc/spec/client/ics-012-near-client/README.md

     // Check that the root in proof is one of the prevStateRoot of a chunk assert(hash(proof[0]) in self.header.prevStateRootOfChunks)
     // Check the value on the path is exactly the given value with proof data
-    // based on MPT construction algorithm
+    // based on MPT construction algorithm.
+    // Omit pseudocode for the verification in this document.
 }

 function verifyMembership(